 Sawdust buildup and other debris can cause the tool to joint and plane incorrectly.
 Periodic cleaning and waxing is needed for accurate precision planing and jointing.
-Any moving parts should be cleaned regularly with penetrating oil and lubricated with a light coating of medium weight machine oil.
+Any moving parts should be cleaned regularly and lubricated with a light coating of medium weight machine oil.